 Recipe FAQs

-The amazing thing about these pumpkin cookies is that they’re primarily made of oats, pumpkin, and ground flaxseed which provides that soluble fibre which can help to stabilize the blood sugar and keep those energy levels up.
+The amazing thing about these healthy pumpkin cookies is that they’re primarily made of oats, pumpkin, and ground flaxseed, which provides that soluble fiber that can help to stabilize the blood sugar and keep those energy levels up.
+Then, add in the pumpkin seeds for a dose of protein and healthy fats and some dark chocolate chips for some antioxidants, and you’ve got one nutrient-packed, energizing breakfast cookie!

 How to Store